Madison Township, Jefferson County, Indiana

 Madison Township is one of ten townships in Jefferson County, Indiana, United States.
-As of the 2010 census, its population was 17,415 and it contained 8,087 housing units.
+As of the 2020 census, its population was 18,007 (up from 17,415 at 2010) and it contained 8,264 housing units.

 History

-It was one of three townships created when Jefferson County began operation on Feb.
-11, 1811.
-Prior to that, the area was part of Madison Township Clark County.
-It has the largest population of any of Jefferson County's 10 townships as it includes the city of Madison.
+It was established as one of three townships when Jefferson County commenced operations on February 11, 1811.
+Before this, the area belonged to Madison Township in Clark County.
+With the inclusion of the city of Madison, it boasts the highest population among Jefferson County's 10 townships.